shredding/elefunds-SDK/Documentation/Shops/OverviewForShops.md

 3. Add any donations made to the order
 4. Forward incoming donations to the API
 5. Display the social media share view after the checkout
-6. Add a short disclaimer regarding the donation to the invoice
-7. Observe status changes and report them to the API
+6. Observe status changes and report them to the API

 The good news is that a good chunk of the logic - such as retrieving the receivers from the API, displaying the module and much more is done by the elefunds JavaScript frontend.